Citizen Satisfaction Survey Results

 The City of Calgary has conducted the annual Spring Pulse telephone survey since 2017.

 We hear from Calgarians that they expect and value opportunities to provide input to The City; the Spring Pulse survey is one way Council and Administration can hear directly from citizens.

 Annual and semi-annual survey findings like this provide data-driven and performance-based reporting for Council, Administration, and the public.
-The Citizen Satisfaction Survey and the Spring Pulse Survey are critical tools in helping Council and The City better understand the needs and perceptions of Calgarians and identifying areas for improvement.
+The Citizen Satisfaction Survey and Spring Pulse Survey are critical tools in helping Council and The City better understand the needs and perceptions of Calgarians and identifying areas for improvement.

-2020 Citizen Satisfaction Survey Results Highlights
+2021 Fall Citizen Satisfaction Survey Results Highlights